 According to grocery store data from the Sacramento Area Council of Governments (SACOG), there are a higher percentage of residential units within the North Highlands/Foothill Farms, West Arden-Arcade, and South Sacramento EJ Communities that are within half a mile of grocery stores than within non-EJ areas (Table 5).
 This trend is especially notable in the South Sacramento EJ Community where there are a large number of small ethnic markets.
 However, comments received during public outreach for the EJ Element assert that there are still food deserts existing in EJ Communities at the neighborhood scale.
-Figure 6 and Figure 7 identify grocery store locations in comparison to and residential areas and other food-related uses that are within one half mile of a grocery store.
+Figure 6 and Figure 7 identify grocery store locations in comparison to residential areas and other food-related uses.

-Table 5: Percentage of Dwelling Units Residences within 1⁄2 Mile of Grocery Store
+Table 5: Percentage of Residences within 1/2 Mile of Grocery Store